ljl-covid/links/README.md

 * [Papers about effectiveness of basic masks #masks4all](https://docs.google.com/document/d/1HLrm0pqBN_5bdyysOeoOBX4pt4oFDBhsC_jpblXpNtQ/preview#heading=h.88sn77t4huar) a collection of scientific literature on the use of masks, though itself clearly biased in favor of using them
 * [Addressing COVID-19 mask shortages](https://m.box.com/shared_item/https%3A%2F%2Fstanfordmedicine.box.com%2Fv%2Fcovid19-PPE-1-1), a paper published at Stanford evaluating the filtering efficacy of many non-standard types of masks, and effective way to disinfect and re-use single-use masks
 * [Effect of various decontamination procedures on disposable N95 mask integrity and SARS-CoV-2 infectivity](https://www.medrxiv.org/content/10.1101/2020.04.11.20062331v1), testing vaporized hydrogen peroxide, ultraviolet light, and 70% ethanol for decontamination of N95 masks while assessing the viability of any remaining virus and the integrity of the masks after decontamination
+* [Face Masks Against COVID-19: An Evidence Review](https://www.preprints.org/manuscript/202004.0203/v1), a preprint covering COVID-19 transmission characteristics, characteristis and efficacy of masks, estimated impacts of widespread use, and sociological considerations for policy-making

 ## Prior research